Are you looking for the best hunting binoculars to have a clear view for the perfect shot? Do not worry. You have landed on the right page.

 The magnification is 10x and 42mm of the objective lens.
 The lenses are also multi-coated, allowing more light to pass through.
 Eye relief is 17mm, which is a great help for people who wear spectacles.

-Twister eye caps are a fantastic feature for people with glasses and even ordinary people, as firstly it helps you adjust to your comfort and secondly help with the view.
+Twister eye caps are a fantastic feature for people with glasses and even ordinary people, as firstly they help you adjust to your comfort and secondly help with the view.

 Everything About The Body